A-AhkUser/eAutocomplete/README.md

 ***

 The library enables users, as typing in an Edit control, to quickly find and select from a dynamic pre-populated list of suggestions and, by this means, to expand/replace partially entered strings into/by complete strings.
-When a user starts to type in the edit control, a drop-down list should display complete strings, based both on earlier typed letters and the content of a [custom list](#custom-databases).
+When a user starts to type in the edit control, the script starts searching for entries that match and should display complete strings to choose from, based both on earlier typed letters and the content of a [custom list](#custom-databases).

 * Use `Tab` to select the top most suggestion and both the `Down` and `Up` arrow keys to select from the list all other available suggestions.
 * Press the `Tab` key to complete a pending word with the selected suggestion.
-* Long press the `Tab` key to replace the current partial string by the selected [suggestion's own replacement string](#custom-databases) (or, alternatively, by a [dynamic string](#event-handling)).
+* Long press `Tab`/`Shift+Tab` to replace the current partial string by respectively the first/second of the selected [suggestion's own replacement strings](#custom-databases) (or, alternatively, by a [dynamic string](#event-handling)).
 * The `Enter` key is functionally equivalent to the `Tab` one except that it also moves the caret to the next line at the same time.
 * The drop-down list can be closed by pressing the `Esc` key.
-* Use the `Right` and `Shift+Right` hotkeys to look up the selected [suggestion's own data](#custom-databases) (or, alternatively, [dynamic data](#event-handling)) which, if applicable, appear in a tooltip near the selected suggestion.
+* Use the `Right`/`Shift+Right` hotkeys to look up respectively the first/second of the selected [suggestion's associated data](#custom-databases) (or, alternatively, [dynamic data](#event-handling)).
+When applicable, data appear in a tooltip, near the selected suggestion.
 * If `autoSuggest` is disabled, `Down` displays the drop-down list, assuming one or more suggestions are available (see also: [options](https://github.com/A-AhkUser/eAutocomplete/blob/master/README.md#options)).

-By default, an occurrence of the `regExSymbol` - by default: the asterisk - in the middle of a string will be interpreted not literally but as part of a regular expression, matching zero or more occurrences of any non-delimiter characters (*e.g.* ``a*h`` matches ``autohotkey``).
+By default, an occurrence of the `regExSymbol` - by default: the asterisk - in the middle of a string will be interpreted not literally but as a pattern, matching zero or more occurrences of any non-delimiter characters (*e.g.* ``a*h`` matches ``autohotkey``).
 An instance can optionally learn words at their first onset (or simply collect them for use in a single session) by setting the value of both the `learnWords` and `collectWords` options.

 ## How to